Yarles404/EVCache-wiki/Configuring-EVCache-Client.md

 Below are the set of properties that needs to be set to customize EVCache client.
 These properties can be use as Java System property [System.setProperty(key, value)] or using [Netflix Archaius](https://github.com/Netflix/archaius).
-All the properties can be changed dynamically at runtime and will take effect after the change.
+All the below properties can be changed dynamically at runtime and will take effect soon after the change.

 ### Read Timeout
 By Default the read timeout is 100 milli seconds.
 To increase the value set the below property to desired value.